 AGE Platform Europe is working collaboratively to promote age-friendly environments at the EU level and to get communities across the Union to sign the Covenant of Mayors on Demographic Change that seeks to create the political framework to bring together local and regional authorities across the EU and to support active and healthy ageing and develop age-friendly environments.
 They run a very lively and resourceful site at www.agefriendlyeurope.org where you can download, for example: Guidelines for co-producing age friendly environment with older people.

 Here is sound advice from Carleen Mackay, renowned thought leader on the changing job market: “The old world of “jobs” is giving way to exciting new entrepreneurial ways to work, many of which you may never have imagined!
 The future belongs to the curious, the brave, and the forward thinking.
 Do you have the timing, focus and the ability to get things done?
 Then, create your destiny by aligning with emerging market-driven opportunities.”
 Follow Carleen’s step-by-step advice here.

-Connecting Young People to Careers in Aging
+Connecting Young People to Careers in Ageing

 The founder of Connect The Ages, Amanda Cavaleri is a millennial granddaughter and gerontology entrepreneur who believes that younger generations have a great deal to benefit from in the wisdom and life experiences of older generations.
 She’s on a mission to connect 5 million students and young professionals to multidisciplinary career, internship and volunteer opportunities working with older generations by 2025.
 Amanda is driven by a vision of an America that values and enables opportunities for young and old alike.
-The goal of Connect The Ages is to build awareness about careers in aging, connect to students in the classroom, build opportunities to engage with older people, and ultimately, connect young people to careers in aging.
+The goal of Connect The Ages is to build awareness about careers in ageing, connect to students in the classroom, build opportunities to engage with older people, and ultimately, connect young people to careers in ageing.

 Pathway to Lifelong Learning